j-steve-martinez/j-steve-martinez.github.io/_posts/2016-08-08-roll-back-firefox-on-mint.markdown

 ---
 # Note on rolling back a package in Ubuntu flavor Mint

-After updating to Firefox to version 48 on Mint I was a bit shocked to find that the search amonge other things was completely broken.
+After updating Firefox to version 48 on Mint I was a bit shocked to find that the search amonge other things was completely broken.
 No right click for copy or open a link in a new tab.
 So I had to roll Firefox back.

 This is just a note on how to roll back a package quickly: